Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 - Cut away to the backstory of the CNS and its purpose(much of this info will be reveal t be false later own)

-  Airiona is shown watching it
+  Spike is shown watching it

-  Max and Jax teleports behind Airiona
+  Max and Jax teleports behind Spike

   Max: Hey, whatcha watching?

-  Airiona(quickly turns off what he was watching): nothing! would it hurt to warn me before teleport out of no were like that
+  Spike(quickly turns off what he was watching): nothing! would it hurt to warn me before teleport out of no were like that

   Max: but I thought you said it was cool/awesome when I did that.
 Wait don't tell me you're too old/cool for this stuff now

-  Airiona: well I am 12 now
+  Spike: well I am 12 now

   Max: Haha ok well did you watch the CNS finals

-  Airiona: naw I already knew you'd win.
+  Spike: naw I already knew you'd win.

-  Airiona: Hey is that my food
+  Spike: Hey is that my food

   Jax: I couldn't help my self it was just sitting there

-  Airiona: But I was eating that
+  Spike: But I was eating that

   Jax: I'll pay you back

-  Airiona: that's not the point
+  Spike: that's not the point

   Max(smirks): That's Jax for you

-- Airiona continues viewing the data he found and finds something seemingly shocking
+- Spike continues viewing the data he found and finds something seemingly shocking

-  Airiona(Stands up): Huh!?
+  Spike(Stands up): Huh!?
 No way!

 - Historical the ReNet and BluNet networks has only required that cybervators give 50% of their earnings to fans